 Step 4: Mix resin

 The crystal doming resin mixes equal parts of A and B. Stir both parts together for three minutes.
-It should be free of streaks before you use it.
+Don’t use it until it’s streak-free.
+That means it’s thoroughly mixed and won’t leave any sticky spots.

 Step 6: {OPTIONAL} Add embellishments

 If you have charms or other three-dimensional items, you can add them here.
-Put a thin coat of resin on the back side of the ephemera before you push it onto the background piece.
-It will adhere very quickly this way.
+Put a thin coat of resin on the back side of the item before you push it onto the background piece.
+It will adhere securely this way.

 Step 7: Add a resin topcoat

 After mixing my resin, I poured it into four separate cups and added one drop of transparent color to each of the three cups (teal, yellow, purple), leaving one cup with uncolored resin.
 Next, using the stir stick, spread the resin one color at a time randomly on your tissue background.
-Wipe the stick with a paper towel in between applying colors.
+Wipe the stick with a paper towel in between applying colors so you don’t mix your colors.

 The colors are transparent, so the background images still show through.
-You can see that I colored the butterfly more carefully.
+I colored the butterfly more carefully so the purple would match the wing outline.

-Swipe some resin on the back of the paper bookmarks first and add them to your background.
+Swipe resin on the back of the paper bookmarks first and add them to your background.
 Then, carefully add more resin on top.
 Try not to disturb the color too much.
 As you see on the top butterfly, the teal blended onto it and looks really interesting.
-At this point, you can also drop some sequin stars or shapes and use a toothpick to push them into the resin.
+You can also drop some sequin stars or shapes and use a toothpick to push them into the resin.

 Set this bookmark aside to cure as above.
 When the resin is set, attach a folded piece of fabric with the Tiny Attacher or stapler at the top.

-I really like how this one turned out.
-I started with a tissue wrap cut 3.5″ x6.5″.
-Next, I collected fun ephemera and quote stickers figuring out where they would go before I poured my resin.
+Next, I collected fun quote stickers figuring out where they would go before I poured my resin.
 Once I was pleased with the layout, I adhered to the sticker quotes on the tissue wrap.
-I will add the other pieces during the resin phase.

 Wondering what else you can do with resin?

 It’s easy once you know the rules.
-I share my fifteen years of resin experience in an easy-to-follow book that details what you need to know to craft something unique with resin.
-Buy the ebook, Resin Fundamentals, now, and you can read it in minutes!
+I share my seventeen years of resin experience in an easy-to-follow ebook that details what you need to know to craft something unique with resin.
+Buy the PDF book, Resin Fundamentals, now, and you can read it in minutes.

 Originally written by Karen Bearse